penumbragames/tankanarchy/README.md

   gulp less       # will compile the LESS assets

+  gulp test       # will run the unit tests

   gulp watch      # will watch the JS and LESS assets and compile them when
                   # they are modified, recommended during development